european-modelling-hubs/RespiCompass/auxiliary-data/Readme.md

 # Auxiliary Data

-This folder provides auxiliary data to support models development and calibration for RespiCompass Round 1 24/25.
+This folder provides auxiliary data to support models development and calibration for RespiCompass Round-1 of 2024/25 respiratory diseases season.

 In particular, it contains:
 - [COVID-19](https://github.com/european-modelling-hubs/RespiCompass/tree/main/auxiliary-data/covid-19) epidemiological (deaths, hospitalizations, and ICU admissions) and vaccination data